qwerinope/qweribot/README.md

 The streamerbot (not that streamerbot) is the broadcaster.
 This bot needs them to authenticate as well.
 This account will be used to perform moderation and watch the chat.

+Using one account as both chatterbot and streamerbot hasn't been tested in a long time.
+There may be broken features.

 ## Commands

 ### Fun commands